Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 I'm not as familiar with Canadian hiking systems, but as far as I can tell, they are arranged by province.

 Once you've selected the province, you can begin to locate hiking trails within it.

 Tip: I've done some hiking in British Columbia, and highly recommend the Rogers Pass area between Golden and Revelstoke, B.C.

-I've also visited the Northwest Territories - a spectacularly empty (of humans, but not animals) wild place.
+And I have visited the Northwest Territories several times - a spectacularly empty (of humans, but not animals) wild place.
 There were absolutely no trails, strictly cross country navigation.

 My goal in writing this is to give you a heads up about the layers of complexity you might bump into during your quest for something as simple as a map or a North American hiking trail.

 Don't be discouraged, there are lots of well maintained accessible trails in your favorite region.